Burping can help relieve bloating. Ways of making oneself burp can include drinking fizzy drinks, moving around, chewing gum, and swallowing air.

 Eating gas-promoting foods can help build up gas pressure in the stomach, resulting in a burp after consumption.
 However, these foods may worsen the feeling of bloating, at least temporarily, until a burp is triggered.

 Chewable calcium carbonate supplements, such as Tums and Rolaids, are designed to relieve acid ingestion.
-Burping is an unexpected side effect of antacids.
+Burping can be an unexpected side effect of antacids.

 Swallowing air is another way to induce a burp, and it is easy to do.
-Exhale until the lungs are empty.
-Then breathe in deeply and hold for as long as possible.
+A person should exhale until the lungs are empty.
+Then, breathe in deeply and hold for as long as possible.
 Exhale and inhale again, and swallow the air.

-Drinking a glass of water or pinching the nose can make this even easier.
+Drinking a glass of water or pinching the nose can make this easier.

 The goal is only to burp, not to vomit.
 Too much force can cause vomiting, so it is important to be gentle.

-Most people pass gas up to 21 times a day, according to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
+Most people belch up to 30 times per day, according to the

-There are some health conditions, however, that cause people to experience gas and bloating more often.
-These people could benefit from triggered burping.
+Some health conditions cause people to experience gas and bloating more often.
+People with these conditions may benefit from triggered burping.